Trapped Between Two Rocks at the End of the World

 Rachel pours the kibble into a plastic bowl on the counter, fending off a hungry Pervert until she’s done.
 “God!”
 Rachel exclaims teasingly.
 “Hungry, hungry hippo.”

-But when she opens her eyes, she is back outside, lying face down on the road.
+Not long later, the ground starts shaking.
+The trembling starts gently, like someone slamming the front door shut.
+Rachel briefly thinks it’s Iskra coming inside.
+“Iskra?”
+She instinctively calls out.
+But Iskra isn’t there and the shaking mounts.
+Rachel blinks and, when she opens her eyes, she is back outside, lying on her side on the road.
 The sinkhole is a few feet in front of her, and she hears more of the asphalt falling into it as the ground shakes.

 Stumbling to standing, Rachel cranes her neck back, looking up for the asteroid.
 “Did it hit?”
 She blurts, scanning all around herself.